 What happens in a Rolfing session?

-Your Rolfing session will begin with a friendly conversation.
-Then you'll lay on your back on my massage table, fully clothed, with bolsters/pillows/blankets as you need.
+Your Rolfing session will begin with a brief conversation about your physical health and goal for hiring a Rolfer. .
+Then you'll lay on your back on my massage table, wearing comfortable clothing like yoga pants/tshirt.
+Your body will be supported by bolsters/pillows/blankets as you need.
 Non-verbal communication guides the session, my touch is gentle and effective.
-Every client relaxes on my table.
+My touch feels light because I work with your nervous system, at your body's natural pace and order to evoke your inner health.
 When the body has had enough input, usually within 45 minutes, you'll be guided to move gently with gravity to turn to your side, then sit up, then eventually stand up.
 People usually notice something has changed at this point in the session.
 My clients typically stand up with simultaneous natural smile and big breath.
 They feel better.
 Then it's time to work with your awareness in gravity - where you put your feet, how you carry your head and organize everything in between.
 Or maybe your movement could use refinement so I'll offer a cue or tip for you to use while you are walking, like push the floor with your toes.
 With you standing, I will touch again, like when you were on the table, to use your upright position to fully integrate the work so far.
-You'll be invited to move - not to show me.
+You'll be invited to move to give your system an opportunity to experience different movement.
 This is your opportunity to increase your awareness - of breath, of movement, of You.
 The session is complete when you are 'on your line' so to say.
 You'll feel easier, roomier, grounded and able.
 This is the reward from your happy body!

 After your session, take 48 hours to walk, move, stretch your whole body.
 I recommend clients avoid activities that compress the body, like running and weight-lifting during the 48 hour integration period.
-For most people, two days after the session is when they notice more from the session.
-Ideally, people come in on a regular basis, every 2 or 3 weeks is most common.
+For most people, two days after the session is when they notice results from Rolfing.
+Ideally, people come in on a regular basis, every 1 to 3 weeks is typical.

 How many sessions will I need?
 Do you do the Ten Series?